ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-troubleshooting.md

-#### **7. My device is not supported**
+#### **6. My device is not supported**

 You'll need to patch on a different Android device or on PC.

 When patching on a different device or PC be sure to patch the APK variant that was built for the architecture of the device you plan to **install** the patched APK on.
 Refer to step 1 in the [YTM guide](https://www.reddit.com/r/revancedextended/wiki/ytm-guide/#wiki_1._downloading_vanced_microg.2C_rvx_manager.2C_.26amp.3B_yt_music_apk) for info on downloading an APK for a specific architecture.

 If you patch with the RVX Manager on a different device make sure to export the patched APK so that you can send it to the device you plan to install it on.
-To export the APK, tap the three dots in the upper right corner of the screen and then press "Export APK" as shown in [this image](https://imgur.com/a/JqmfzAj).
+To export the APK, tap the save icon when patching is completed as shown in [this image](https://imgur.com/a/FKD0okE).
 Then press "Save".

 If you want to patch on PC, follow the instructions for the desired method in the [GitHub documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation).

-#### **8. Patcher is aborting / failing to apply patches**
+#### **7. Patcher is aborting / failing to apply patches**

 **a)** Make sure you are using the latest [RVX Manager](https://github.com/inotia00/revanced-manager/releases/latest).

-**b)** Fully close the Manager and try again.
-(There is a common bug that this fixes.)

-**c)** Make sure you aren't using a YTM version that is older than `5.47.51` or newer than `6.15.52`.
+**b)** Make sure you aren't using a YTM version that is older than `5.47.51` or newer than `6.17.52`.

-**d)** If your device's language was set to a language that reads right-to-left when the failure occurred then set your device's language to English or any language that reads left-to-right.
+**c)** If your device's language was set to a language that reads right-to-left when the failure occurred then set your device's language to English or any language that reads left-to-right.
 Then fully close the Manager, and try again.

 * If it still doesn't work you can try searching the sub for your error.
 Alternatively, you can patch on a different device or use a different patching method.

 If you patch on a different device or use a different patching method be sure to patch the APK variant that was built for the architecture of the device you plan to **install** the patched APK on.
 Refer to step 2 in the [YTM guide](https://www.reddit.com/r/revancedextended/wiki/ytm-guide/#wiki_2._patching_the_apk) for info on downloading an APK for a specific architecture.

 If you patch with the RVX Manager on a different device make sure to export the patched APK so that you can send it to the device you plan to install it on.
-To export the APK, tap the three dots in the upper right corner of the screen and then press "Export APK" as shown in [this image](https://imgur.com/a/JqmfzAj).
+To export the APK, tap the save icon when patching is completed as shown in [this image](https://imgur.com/a/FKD0okE).
 Then press "Save".

 If you want to patch on PC, follow the instructions for the desired method in the [GitHub documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation).

-#### **9. "Error: Non-root install is not possible with the current patches selection."**
+#### **8. "Error: Non-root install is not possible with the current patches selection."**

 Patch again and include the `MicroG Support` patch.

-#### **10. "App not installed."**
+#### **9. "App not installed."**

 **a)** If there was a Google Play Protect pop-up when trying to install it then you must press **"More details"** and then tap the **"Install anyway"** button.
 If you press the "Got it" button it will not install.
 [Here](https://imgur.com/a/Ck8nfhn) is an image demonstrating this.